Sauna

 Combining sauna with other modalities

-Sauna after exercise — common practice; potentiates HSP induction and may aid recovery, but be mindful of compounding fluid loss.
+Sauna after exercise — common practice; potentiates HSP induction and has the strongest controlled evidence (above), but be mindful of compounding fluid loss.

 Sauna + cold plunge (contrast) — the Finnish default.
 Plausibly hormetic; specific evidence isolating the cold component's contribution to the mortality findings is absent.
 The sauna is doing most of the demonstrated work.